slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Network security issues used to be a pain in the ass, but there are already significant improvements in recent years, especially since the mass adoption of HTTPS Everywhere policy.

 In case of an ongoing network hijacking (man-in-the-middle attack) attack, there will be  corresponding system error alerts.
 But there are always exceptions, so when you have a choice use the more secure option.
-For example, don’t connect to unfamiliar Wi-Fi networks unless the more popular & secure 4G/5G network is not available or not stable.
+For example, don't connect to unfamiliar Wi-Fi networks unless the more popular & secure 4G/5G network is not available or not stable.

 ### Browsers

 The most popular browsers are Chrome and Firefox, in crypto fields some will use Brave too.
 These well known browsers have a strong team and there will be timely security updates.
 The topic of browser security is very broad.
 Here are some tips for you to be aware of:

 * Update as quickly as possible, don't take chances.
-* Don’t use an extension if not necessary.
-If you do, make your decisions based on user’s reviews, number of users, maintaining company, etc, and pay attention to the permission it asks for.
-Make sure you get the extension from your browser’s official app store.
+* Don't use an extension if not necessary.
+If you do, make your decisions based on user's reviews, number of users, maintaining company, etc, and pay attention to the permission it asks for.
+Make sure you get the extension from your browser's official app store.
 * Multiple browsers can be used in parallel, and it is strongly recommended that you perform important operations in one browser, and use another browser for more routine, less important operations.
 * Here are some well-known privacy focused extensions (such as uBlock Origin, HTTPS Everywhere, ClearURLs, etc.), feel free to try them out.